InserirAquiNome/crypto/PGP.md

    Accept all of the default options.

 3. Download the public key of the person/institution you want to verify.
-For bitcoin-client , their public key is available here.
+For bitcoin-client , their public key is available here:

    https://bitcoin.org/en/full-node#other-linux-distributions